Virtual cinematography: Virtual cinematography in post-production

 In post-production, advanced technologies are used to modify, re-direct, and enhance scenes captured on set.
-Stereo or multi-camera setups photograph real objects in such a way that they can be recreated as 3D objects and algorithms.
+Stereo or multi-camera setups photograph real objects in such a way that they can be recreated as 3-D objects and algorithms.
 Motion capture equipment such as tracking dots and helmet cameras can be used on set to facilitate the retroactive data collection in post-production.

-Machine vision technology called photogrammetry uses 3D scanners to capture 3D geometry.
-For example, the Arius 3D scanner used for the Matrix sequels was able to acquire details like fine wrinkles and skin pores as small as 100 µm.
+Machine vision technology called photogrammetry uses 3-D scanners to capture 3-D geometry.
+For example, the Arius 3D scanner used for the Matrix sequels was able to acquire details like fine wrinkles and skin pores as small as 100 μm.

-Filmmakers have also experimented with multi-camera rigs to capture motion data without any on set motion capture equipment.
-For example, a markerless motion capture and multi-camera setup photogrammetric capture technique called optical flow was used to make digital look-alikes for the Matrix movies.
+Filmmakers have also experimented with multi-camera rigs to capture motion data without any on-set motion capture equipment.
+For example, a markerless motion-capture and multi-camera setup photogrammetric capture technique called optical flow was used to make digital look-alikes for the Matrix movies.

-More recently, Martin Scorsese’s crime film The Irishman utilized an entirely new facial capture system developed by Industrial Light & Magic (ILM) that used a special rig consisting of two digital cameras positioned on both sides of the main camera to capture motion data in real time with the main performances.
-In post-production, this data was used to digitally render computer generated versions of the actors.
+More recently, Martin Scorsese's crime film The Irishman utilized an entirely new facial capture system developed by Industrial Light & Magic (ILM) that used a special rig consisting of two digital cameras positioned on both sides of the main camera to capture motion data in real time with the main performances.
+In post-production, this data was used to digitally render computer-generated versions of the actors.

-Virtual camera rigs give cinematographers the ability to manipulate a virtual camera within a 3D world and photograph the computer-generated 3D models.
-Once the virtual content has been assembled into a scene within a 3D engine, the images can be creatively composed, relighted and re-photographed from other angles as if the action was happening for the first time.
-Virtual “filming” of this realistic CGI also allows for physically impossible camera movements such as the bullet-time scenes in The Matrix.
+Virtual camera rigs give cinematographers the ability to manipulate a virtual camera within a 3-D world and photograph the computer-generated 3-D models.
+Once the virtual content has been assembled into a scene within a 3-D engine, the images can be creatively written, relighted, and re-photographed from other angles as if the action was happening for the first time.
+The virtual "filming" of this realistic CGI also allows for physically impossible camera movements such as the bullet-time scenes in The Matrix.

 Virtual cinematography can also be used to build complete virtual worlds from scratch.
 More advanced motion controllers and tablet interfaces have made such visualization techniques possible within the budget constraints of smaller film productions.